 Now, technically, you can still use an Income Driven Repayment plan and go for the traditional forgiveness after paying on your loans for 20-25 years.
 However, the amount forgiven is fully taxable, so plan accordingly.
 The more common strategy is to refinance and tackle the student loans head-on.

 If you are going for an aggressive payoff, the aggressive payoff is certainly less than 10 years with a goal of less than 5 years.

 - A few refinance options:

 - Credible: Now includes SoFi and offers ten quotes with one request!
 Credible is not a lender but a marketplace where lenders compete for your business.
 They will show you actual rates from numerous lenders without impacting your credit score (soft inquiry), and they will not share your information with lenders until you choose the specific lender you want to pursue.
-Use this link for a $300 welcome bonus.

 - CommonBond: Refinancing with CommonBond will simplify your loans and could lower your monthly payments, helping you pursue your goals faster.
 Applying is simple and getting an initial rate estimate only takes a few minutes.
-Use this link for a $200 welcome bonus.

 - First Republic Bank: Some of the best and lowest rates if you live in California, New York City, Boston, Greenwich, CT, Portland, OR, and Palm Beach, FL (unfortunately, you need to live near their branches).